Priority Dates: How Does the Visa Bulletin Work?03 May 2023

-If the demand for visa numbers exceeds the available supply, the visa bulletin FA chart indicates this with a date (called a cutoff date).
+If the demand for visa numbers exceeds the available supply, Chart A in the monthly visa bulleting indicates this with a date (called a cutoff date).
 If the priority date of a particular case is before the cutoff date, then the otherwise qualified foreign national is eligible to receive a green card or immigrant visa during that particular month.
-The FA cutoff dates can also be used as a basis for filing an I-485.
+Chart A dates can also be used as a basis for filing an I-485.

-In months when the USCIS indicates that the DF chart may be used for adjustment-of-status purposes, than an I-485 can be filed if the case is in a category listed as “C” for current, or if the case has a priority date earlier than the corresponding DF cutoff date.
-The USCIS may not approve the I-485, however, unless and until the cutoff date in the FA chart moves past the priority date for that case.
-Further, in months when the DF chart is not designated for use, I-485 filings can only be submitted if the priority date is earlier than the cutoff date in the (less favorable) FA date chart.
+In months when the USCIS indicates that the Chart B dates may be used for adjustment of status purposes, than an I-485 can be filed if the case is in a category listed as “C” for current, or if the case has a priority date earlier than the corresponding Chart B cutoff date.
+The USCIS may not approve the I-485, however, unless and until the cutoff date in Chart A moves past the priority date for that case.
+Further, in months when Chart B is not designated for use, I-485 filings can only be submitted if the priority date is earlier than the cutoff date in the (less favorable) Chart A.